intuition-dev/INTUITION/rw/README.md

-- You should know some FireStore already.
+- You should know some Firestore  already.
 - Tutorial would show datatable, form and signals ahead

 - Then, all together, the RW